On a Bike

 Finish 8 Over 7 in a calendar year and you've earned a seat at the journal.

-Tim R. of Acme Bikes hosts a leather-bound Ride Log at the shop in the Black Hills.
-Every rider who completes the route in one weekend, inside a single calendar year, is invited to come sign it — write your name, your weekend dates, the line that stuck with you.
+Tim R. of Acme Bikes keeps a leather-bound Rider Log at the shop in the Black Hills.
+Every rider who completes the 8 Over 7 — eight summits over 7,000 ft, any year, any manner — is invited to come sign it.
+Write your name, your dates, the line that stuck with you.
 Tell the story.
 Document the quest.

 The journal is where the route stops being a GPX file and becomes an oral tradition.

-After you sign, Tim R. hands you a leather patch of lasting recognition.
+After you finish, Tim R. hands you a leather patch — hand-cut and stamped by Rory Stone and Tim R. at Acme Bikes.

 Every rider who's signed the journal, by year.
 The list grows one weekend at a time.